hrittikhere/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 -->

-This feature exposes new fields such as `BindingConditions` in the `ResourceClaim` and `ResourceSlice`, the fields willeither be present or not.
+This feature exposes new fields such as `BindingConditions` in the `ResourceClaim` and `ResourceSlice`, the fields will either be present or not.

 This feature uses the DRA interface and will follow the DRA upgrade/downgrade strategy.